Research Robots Humanoid Applications Industries Technology Contact

 What is "IoU" and why does it matter?

 Intersection over Union (IoU) measures the overlap between the predicted bounding box and the ground truth.
-In robotics, a high IoU ensures the robot accurately estimates the size and position of an obstacle.
-Poor IoU could lead to the robot clipping an object it thought was further away.
+In robotics, solid IoU means the robot nails the obstacle's size and position.
+Weak IoU might make it clip something it misjudged as farther away.

 Can YOLO/SSD work with 3D cameras (RGB-D)?

 Yes.
-A common technique is to run 2D detection on the RGB image to find the bounding box, and then sample the corresponding depth data from the Depth channel within that box.
-This gives you the X, Y, and Z coordinates of the object, effectively creating 3D object detection.
+A go-to trick is running 2D detection on the RGB image for the bounding box, then pulling depth data from that box in the Depth channel.
+Boom—X, Y, Z coords for 3D object detection.

 What happens if an object is partially hidden (occlusion)?